 Ireland will be the EU Member State most affected by the UK’s decision to leave the European Union and we need to recognise that this is happening – the UK is leaving the EU and some things are going to change.

-Businesses that buy and sell from the UK should have contingency plans in place which will need to be flexible to cope with a variety of possible outcomes.
+Businesses that buy and sell from and to the UK should have contingency plans in place which will need to be flexible to cope with a variety of possible outcomes.

-There is still uncertainty around what Brexit will mean and planning for a “No Deal” scenario seems sensible right now.
+There is still uncertainty around what Brexit will mean and planning for what may still potentially be a “No Deal” scenario seems sensible right now.

 The Department of Foreign Affairs and Trade have put in place a number of supports to help businesses of all shapes and sizes across all sectors of the economy.
 See the Department of Foreign Affairs for further details.

 If a ‘No Deal’ still happens after March 2019 here are some of the areas you should consider: